 Inquire about Vegetarian Restaurants

 In China, a vegetarian place might be right at the corner but you might skip it owing to the language.
 Therefore, always ask people around you.
-Most of the times, you’ll be pleasantly surprised.
+Most of the time, you’ll be pleasantly surprised.

-Use Apps that will Benefit You
+Use Apps that Will Benefit You

 While travelling as a vegetarian in China, use the ‘Happy Cow’ app.
-Not only does this application let you narrow down your searches in terms of vegan and vegetarian options, but also in terms of the pricing, area, ratings, etc.
+Not only does this application let you narrow down your searches in terms of vegan and vegetarian options, but also in terms of pricing, area, ratings, etc.

 Don’t Miss Out on Experiences